classico-trad-ecletico/comparative-histories/chapter.md

-As we saw above, Jarzombek denounced the fact that critical history has increasingly confined itself to the study of historicist societies, and of modernism in particular [@ching:2007global, 118].
+As we saw above, Jarzombek denounced the fact that critical history has increasingly confined itself to the study of historicist societies, particularly of modernism [@ching:2007global, 118].
 The operative disciplines, he continued, took over the vacuum left in the scholarship of premodern or traditional architecture with a supposedly preconceived interest in local or